JPGMX/JPGMX.github.io/about.md

 <h1>Personally</h1>
 <p>36 years old, Married, father of 2 boys Dallas Cowboys fan since 1992, Movie lover, I think
-the books we read to our children should count to our "Books I've read" count.</p>
+the books we read to our children should count to our "Books I've read" count.Sometimes y amaze myself by the amount of sports data I can recall by leaving ESPN on background.
+I am also a podcast aficionado, foodie, real life problem solver (my own mostly).
+I was born in Mexico in Nogales,Sonora I currently live in Kirkland Washington and I love it up here!</p>